Expenses that are revenue in nature are, by and large, allowed as a deduction to businesses and professionals if they are:

 Now, the above provision is amended to provide that exemption will be withdrawn if the company fails to comply with any of the specified conditions and the income will be liable to tax in the year of such failure.

 Any interest paid by a taxpayer on capital borrowed for the purposes of the taxpayer’s business or profession is tax-deductible without any limit.
-However, if such interest is paid to certain related persons (non-resident Associated Enterprise), then, the interest expense will be restricted to 30% of earnings before interest, depreciation, amortisation and taxes.
+However, if such interest is paid to certain related persons (non-resident associated enterprise), then, the interest expense will be restricted to 30% of earnings before interest, taxes, depreciation, and amortisation (EBITDA).
 Excess interest expenditure disallowed in that year can be carried forward for eight years and would be available for set off.
 If the capital is borrowed for acquiring a capital asset, then interest liability pertaining to the period until the time the asset is put to use cannot be allowed as a tax-deductible expense and will have to be added to the cost of such asset.
 See Expenses allowable on actual payment basis below.

 There are some specific guidelines for interest deduction being prescribed in ICDS.